WR4F/ZeroChat/README.md

 Take a look at the [releases](https://github.com/rslay/ZeroChat/releases) for executable binaries if you just want to run the chat server.

-If you want to run the source NodeJS file and tweak it, you can go to [NodeJS.org](https://nodejs.org) to install NodeJS, and then follow along with [Installation & Usage](https://github.com/rslay/ZeroChat#installation--usage).
+If you want to run the source NodeJS file and tweak it, you can go to [NodeJS.org](https://nodejs.org) to install NodeJS, and then follow along with [Installation & Usage](README.md#installation--usage).

 ### Running ZeroChat on Mac/Linux

+If you have `node` installed, then skip to the section on [Installation & Usage](README.md#installation--usage), otherwise, read the section below.

 ## Prerequisites: Setting up `node` and `npm